quixio/quix-docs/docs/platform/tutorials/image-processing/object-detection.md

 ![Object detection](../image-processing/images/object-detection-pipeline-segment.png)

+The key ideas on this page:

+* Using the YOLOv8 library to detect objects in a frame
+* Intro to Data frame handler: `on_dataframe_received_handler`
+* How to view logs
+* How to view the code of a Quix Application
+* Using pipeline view to examine topics

 ## What it does

 The key thing this service does is detect objects in frames passed to it.
 You will remember from the previous part of this tutorial, the frame grabber, that the frame grabber service outputs time  series data, rather than event data.
 A different handler is invoked for time series data: